 My first shop was on Etsy, since that is the easiest way to open your own.
 Everything I did back then was handmade, from punching my own buttons, printing my own stickers, to stamping and taping my own packaging.
 Over time when I started making money and getting orders in I was able to reinvest it back into the business, so now I have items that I design and which are professionally manufactured elsewhere, like my acrylic jewellery or my notepads.
 I still punch my own buttons, though!

 Can you tell us a little bit about yourself?

-My name is Carly and I'm a queer, introverted, cat-loving, artsy, mentally ill, left-wing, inclusive feminist, English nerd residing in Germany.
+My name is Darcy and I'm a queer, introverted, cat-loving, artsy, mentally ill, left-wing, inclusive feminist, English nerd residing in Germany.
 Most of my time is spent growing my business and going to university (or revising for it).

 How have you found the business climate to be, as someone fairly young?

 Starting out I was only 19, but the combination of youthful passion and a deep love for planning and organising have been good for my business.
 The climate in the handmade and online business community is very friendly.
 A lot of people of all ages, but especially young people, are finding out that starting a business isn't as daunting or difficult as we'd imagined or as it used to be.

 Where does the inspiration for your designs come from?

 Everywhere, really.
 My goal is to spread positivity with empowering and validating designs, so I try to keep my eyes open for ideas that do that.
 I'm generally inspired by feminist and LGBTQ* discourse online (on twitter and tumblr mostly).